 This stanza is plagued with harsh lexical choices and connections.
 Particularly, Sheers focuses on plosive letters, ‘P’ and ‘B’ reflect the sense of the chaos of the ‘war’ games the children were playing.
-The repetition of ‘again and again’ gives a senselessness to their games, seemingly going on forever in a wave of ‘dying’ and ‘playing’.
+The repetition of ‘again and again’ gives a senselessness to their games, seemingly going on forever in a wave of ‘dying’ and ‘playing.’
 This blend of morbidity and playful childhood fun is shocking when reflecting on the overall melancholic nature of Border Country.

-Birds in literature are frequently used as a representation of freedom, and the ‘buzzards’ here are no different.
-Sheers employs the quick, flitting nature of the animals to symbolise the carefree playing of the boys.
-The birds ‘striking their cries’ echos against the boys ‘test[ing’ our voices]’, with the representation stemming from the connection from the similar action.
+Birds in literature are frequently used to represent freedom, and the ‘buzzards’ here are no different.
+Sheers employs the quick, flitting nature of the animals to symbolize the carefree playing of the boys.
+The birds ‘striking their cries’ echos against the boys ‘test[ing’ our voices],’ with the representation stemming from the connection from similar action.
 The association of the boys ‘test[ing] our voices’ is a symbol of them finding more out about their own identities.
-They try different ‘voices’, in this carefree car quarry, shouting at the top of their lungs in a picture of electric youth.
+They try different ‘voices’ in this carefree car quarry, shouting at the top of their lungs in a picture of electric youth.

 It is within this stanza that Sheers draws out the true tragedy of Border Country.
-He elevates the loss of a father, the sudden thrust into adulthood and the irretrievability of the past.
+He elevates the loss of a father, the sudden thrust into adulthood, and the irretrievability of the past.

 The hyphen following the image of the ‘father found at dawn -‘ is used by Sheers as a method of presenting simultaneous ideas.
-At first the pause can be seen as a moment of shocked mourning, Sheers and the friend not believing what has happened.
-The eery silence of the break in Border Country, followed by the tragic image of the singular ‘poppy sown’ in an unfamiliar field furthers the dramatic tragedy of this moment.
+At first, the pause can be seen as a moment of shocked mourning, Sheers and the friend not believing what has happened.
+The eery silence of the break-in Border Country, followed by the tragic image of the singular ‘poppy sown’ in an unfamiliar field, furthers the dramatic tragedy of this moment.